 (e) the Surviving Provisions shall survive termination of the Contract.

-14.1 Except as expressly and specifically provided in the Contract:
+17.1 Except as expressly and specifically provided otherwise in the Contract:

 (a) the Client assumes sole responsibility for any Client Data hosted or processed using the Services and the Documentation.
-The Provider shall have no liability for any damage caused by errors or omissions in any information, instructions or scripts provided to the Provider by the Client in connection with the Services, or any actions taken by the Provider at the Client’s direction;
+The Provider shall have no liability for any damage caused by errors or omissions in any information, instructions or scripts provided to the Provider by the Client or any Authorised Entity in connection with the Services, or any actions taken by the Provider at the Client’s direction;

 (c) the Services and Documentation are provided to the Client on an “as is” basis.